 - St. William

-CISE support includes tuition assistance (if you do not have the EdChoice Program) and mentorship with regular meetings with our CISE Coordinator who:
+CISE support includes tuition assistance and mentorship with regular meetings with our CISE Coordinator who:

 - Collaborates with teachers on behalf of the student;

 - Connects parents with teachers and staff; and